mozilla/mozmill-ci/README.md

 path in order for these tests to run.

 ## Merging branches
-The main development on the Mozmill CI code happens on the master branch.
+Development on the Mozmill CI code happens on the master branch.
 In not yet specified intervals we are merging changesets into the staging branch.
-It is used for testing all the new features before those go live on production.
-When running those merge tasks you will have to obey the following steps:
+That branch is used for testing all the new features before those go live on production.
+When running the merge tasks you will have to obey the steps below.

+Merge from master branch to staging:

-1. Select the appropriate target branch
+1. `git checkout master` to select the master branch
-2. Run 'git rebase master' for staging or 'git rebase staging' for production
-3. Run 'git pull' for the remote branch you want to push to
-4. Ensure the merged patches are on top of the branch
+2. `git pull upstream master` to retrieve the latest changes from upstream
+3. `git checkout staging` to select the staging branch
+4. `git pull upstream staging` to retrieve the latest changes from upstream
+5. `git rebase master` to merge all the latest changes from master into staging
+6. `git log` to check if all the changesets are listed
+7. `git rebase -i HEAD^` in case a merge changeset is listed on top
-5. Ensure that the Jenkins patch can be applied by running 'patch --dry-run -p1
+8. Ensure that the Jenkins patch can be applied by running `patch --dry-run -p1
- <config/%BRANCH%/jenkins.patch'
-6. Run 'git push' for the remote branch

-For emergency fixes we are using cherry-pick to port individual fixes to the staging and production branch:
+ <config/%BRANCH%/jenkins.patch`
+6. `git push upstream staging` to push the changes to upstream

+Merge from staging branch to production:

-1. Select the appropriate target branch
+1. `git checkout staging` to select the staging branch
-2. Run 'git cherry-pick %changeset%' to pick the specific changeset for the current branch
+2. `git pull upstream staging` to retrieve the latest changes from upstream
-3. Run 'git push' for the remote branch
+3. `git checkout production` to select the production branch
+4. `git pull upstream production` to retrieve the latest changes from upstream
+5. `git rebase staging` to merge all the latest changes from staging into production
+6. `git log` to check if all the changesets are listed
+7. `git rebase -i HEAD^` in case a merge changeset is listed on top
+8. Ensure that the Jenkins patch can be applied by running `patch --dry-run -p1
+ <config/%BRANCH%/jenkins.patch`
+6. `git push upstream production` to push the changes to upstream

 Once the changes have been landed you will have to update the staging or production machines.
 Run the following steps:

-1. Run 'git reset --hard' to remove the locally applied patch
+1. Run `git reset --hard` to remove the locally applied patch
-2. Pull the latest changes with 'git pull'
+2. Pull the latest changes with `git pull`
-3. Apply the Jenkins patch with 'patch -p1 <config/%BRANCH%/jenkins.patch'
+3. Apply the Jenkins patch with `patch -p1 <config/%BRANCH%/jenkins.patch`
 4. Restart Jenkins

 ## Running on-demand tests